 5. Insert the central axle sized cap into the hub end (longer one on the disc side, shorter on the non disc side).
 This should be done with the widest part against the bearing.

 6. Then slide over one of the threaded lock rings with the two small dimples.
 Please note that 12mm and QR axle adaptors are press-fit and do not require the lock ring.

 7. Using a small hex key (e.g. 2.5mm) inserted in one of the dimples spin the threaded lock ring into the thread on the hub until it bottoms out on the thread.

 8. Repeat on the other side.

 9. This is now ready to fit your fork and axle.

 Please note: The 15mm axle cup will be held within 0.5mm of the bearing hole and inserting and tightening your bolt thru axle will apply the correct amount of preload tension to securely hold all parts in place.

 1. Remove the wheel from the bike and remove any disc rotors, disc rotor adaptors, and cassette if fitted.

-2. Using a 17mm spanner on the drive side end of the axle and a 5mm hex key in the non-drive side axle loosen and fully unscrew the black non-drive side axle cap.
+2. Using a 17mm spanner on the drive side end of the axle and a 5mm hex key (or another 17mm spanner) in the non-drive side axle loosen and fully unscrew the black non-drive side axle cap.
 Please remember to remove the lock ring if installed before unscrewing the cap.